cerenaltunal/GTFS-viz/README.md

 ### General instructions
 * Please pick one of the three options.
+* You can convert the GTFS data in a way convient to you.
+There is no predefined way.
 * The solution should work independently of the given GTFS dataset.
 * Use this repository to build your solution.
 * Don't forget the instructions for testing and running the code.